-- Design the fueling island to: - Minimize stormwater contamination. - Control spills (dead-end sump or spill control separator in compliance with the UFC or IFC). - Collect stormwater and/or wastewater and direct it to an appropriate treatment system. - Slope the concrete containment pad around the fueling island toward drains; either trench drains, catch basins and/or a dead-end sump.
-The slope of the drains shall not be less than 1 percent (Section 7901.8 of the UFC, Section 5703.6.8 of the IFC). - Drains from containment pads must have a normally closed shutoff valve.
-The valve may be opened to convey contaminated stormwater to oil removal treatment such as an API or CP oil/water separator (see V-13 Oil and Water Separator BMPs), catchbasin insert, or equivalent treatment, and then to a basic treatment BMP (as described in III-1.2 Choosing Your Runoff Treatment BMPs) or to a sanitary sewer, if approved by the sewer authority.
+- Design the fueling island to: - Minimize stormwater contamination. - o Control spills (dead-end sump or spill control separator in compliance with the IFC). - Collect stormwater and/or wastewater and direct it to an appropriate treatment system. - Slope the concrete containment pad around the fueling island toward drains; either trench drains, catch basins and/or a dead-end sump.
+The slope of the drains shall not be less than 1 percent in accordance with the IFC. - Drains from containment pads must have a normally closed shutoff valve.
+The valve may be opened to convey contaminated stormwater to oil removal treatment such as an API or CP oil/water separator (see V-14 Oil and Water Separator BMPs), catchbasin insert, or equivalent treatment, and then to a basic treatment BMP (as described in III-1.2 Choosing Your Runoff Treatment BMPs) or to a sanitary sewer, if approved by the sewer authority.
 Discharges from treatment systems to storm sewer or surface water or to the ground must not display ongoing or recurring visible sheen and must not contain a significant amount of oil and grease.

-• The spill control capacity must be sized in compliance with Section 7901.8 of the UFC.
+• The spill control capacity must be sized in compliance with the IFC.
 The spill control capacity may be acquired by either an underground system including a sump, or an above ground containment area consisting of a containment pad with berms.

-The fueling island may be designed as a spill containment pad with a sill or berm raised to a minimum of four inches (per Section 7901.8 of the UFC) to prevent the runoff of spilled liquids and to prevent run-on of stormwater from the surrounding area.
+The fueling island may be designed as a spill containment pad with a sill or berm raised to a minimum of four inches to prevent the runoff of spilled liquids and to prevent run-on of stormwater from the surrounding area.
 All stormwater collected on the containment pad must discharge to treatment with a normally closed valve downstream of the treatment.